fayras/vscode-simple-new-file/README.md

     new.file
 ```

 Paths are being treated as relative to the current open file.
-You can also specify an absolute path by beginning with `/`. (`/path/to...` for example)
+You can also specify an absolute path by beginning with `/`. `/path/to...` for example will create files relative to the root of your workspace.

 You can also create directories by putting a `/` at the ending of a path. `path/to/dir/` will create the `dir` as a directory instead of a file.